 But, there’s nothing to worry about.
 We have gathered plenty of information about tax forms for the self-employment and small business income tax that will help you in this tax season.

 According to a survey, more than half of the businesses in the U.S. alone are small businesses with one owner handling all the tasks.
-Such starter businesses are often called as pass-through businesses and the person who takes care of it is referred to as a sole proprietor.
+Such starter businesses are often called pass-through businesses and the person who takes care of it is referred to as a sole proprietor.
 The very basic reason that they are being called a pass-through business is that the net income is not too much.
 And, the income taxes of the business can be included with the personal tax of the owner.

 A sole proprietor can make use of a schedule (either Schedule C or Schedule C-EZ) to calculate the business tax.
-Another type of solo owner business type is ‘Single Member Limited Liability Company’ (SMLLC) and they can use the same tax forms as of sole proprietors.
+Another type of sole owner business type is ‘Single Member Limited Liability Company’ (SMLLC) and they can use the same tax forms as of sole proprietors.

 Generally, Schedule C or Form 1040 is used to estimate the net income amount of a sole proprietor.
 Given the title “Profit or Loss Form Business” by IRS, this form is used to report both income and losses of a self-employed taxpayer.
 Schedule C records every possible information of the starter business including cost of goods sold, business vehicle expenses, and the overall home business deduction amount calculation.